tiiuae/sbomnix/doc/vulnxscan.md

 # vulnxscan

-`vulnxscan` is a command line utility that demonstrates automating vulnerability scans using SBOM as input.
+[`vulnxscan`](../src/vulnxscan/vulnxscan_cli.py) is a command line utility that demonstrates running vulnerability scans using SBOM as input.
 It mainly targets nix packages, however, it can be used with any other targets too as long as the target is expressed as valid CycloneDX SBOM.

 Table of Contents
 =================